Atomtronic multi-terminal Aharonov-Bohm interferometer

 In the limit of zero interaction $U=0$, we describe the dynamics with the Landauer formalism as explained in SM~\ref{sec:landauer}, which yields a transmission of

 into the respective drains $\alpha\in\{1,2\}$.
 The resulting transmission and reflection of the system is shown in Fig.\ref{fig:current_neq}a.
-In contrast to the dynamics close to the ground state, the symmetry with $\Omega$ between the drains is broken.
-As a result, for $\Omega=\frac{1}{4}$ we have unit transmission into drain 1, and zero transmission into drain 2.
-For $\Omega=\frac{3}{4}$ the dynamics of the drains is interchanged, with maximal transmission into drain 2 and zero into drain 1.
-Thus, we can direct the all of the current either into drain 1 or drain 2, realizing a perfect non-reciprocal switch with zero back-reflection.
+For $\Omega=\frac{1}{4}$ we have unit transmission into drain 1, and zero transmission into drain 2, while for $\Omega=\frac{3}{4}$ the dynamics of the drains is interchanged.
+Thus, tuning $\Omega$ can direct the current either into drain 1 or drain 2, realizing a perfect non-reciprocal switch with zero back-reflection.

+Next, we investigate the system in the dilute limit with the continuous 2D GPE~\cite{wittek2015extended}.
+In Fig.\ref{fig:current_neq}b, we find that physically rotating the setup with $\Omega$ modulates the average fraction of atoms in the drains.
+The flux dependence of the current arises from interference pattern in the ring, which are modulated by $\Omega$.
+Increasing interaction leads to smaller interference patterns, which reduces the flux sensitivity. \revB{Due to the finite width of the ring and the radial dependence of the flux, we find that the system is not perfectly periodic with $\Omega$ in contrast to the one-dimensional case.
+By reducing the width of the ring and leads we expect that the symmetry can be restored}.
+Further details are shown in SM~\ref{sec:2dgpe}.

-Next, we investigate the limit of strong interaction with hard-core bosons, where each site occupies at most one boson.
-We further simplify the source and drain leads by tracing out all of their sites except the very first one coupled to the ring ($\hat{s}_1$, $\hat{b}_1$ and $\hat{c}_1$).
-The effect of the reservoirs on the reduced density matrix $\rho$ within the Born-Markov approximation is encapsulated by Lindblad operators $L_m$~\cite{breuer2002theory,haug2019andreev}
+Now, we investigate the limit of strong interaction with hard-core bosons, where each lattice site occupies at most one boson.
+We use $L=3$ ring sites, and simplify the source and drain leads by tracing out all of their sites except the very first one coupled to the ring ($\hat{s}_1$, $\hat{b}_1$ and $\hat{c}_1$).
+The dynamics of the reduced density matrix $\rho(t)$ within the Born-Markov approximation is described by~\cite{breuer2002theory,haug2019andreev}